-How To Set up WireGuard VPN Server on Debian 11
+Set up WireGuard VPN Server on Debian 11 – Easy Setup

 Steps To Set up WireGuard VPN Server on Debian 11

-To set up WireGuard VPN on your server, you need to log in to your server as a non-root user with sudo privileges and set up a basic firewall.
+To Set up WireGuard VPN Server on Debian 11, you need to log in to your server as a non-root user with sudo privileges and set up a basic firewall.
 To do this, you can follow or article the Initial Server Setup with Debian 11.

-Now follow the steps below to install the WireGuard VPN server on Debian 11 and your client machine.
+Now follow the steps below to Set up WireGuard VPN Server on Debian 11 and Configure your client machine.

 WireGuard is available in the default Debian 11 repository.
 First, update your local package index with the following command: